 I was in the studio with one of the guys that I used to work with, Beat Butcha.
-We was just making samples and Moosa [Tiffith] had hit me up like “I got the a capella for the single, but we can’t clear the sample, can you re-do it?”
+We was just making samples and Moosa [Tiffith] had hit me up like “I got the a capella for the single, can you re-do it?”
 Fifteen other producers had a chance to do it, so they played through all the producers and mine was the best one.
 Q was like, “Hey man, I’m ‘bout to have another studio session.
 Can you come wrap this up?
 Can you make another melody and change it and make it better.”
 I went to the studio, sat there for 10 hours, and got it right.

 You accomplish a lot in under two minutes.
 Were you thinking about that while making the cut?